 Albert M. Chan has appeared on 30 Rock (NBC), Law & Order SVU (NBC), Body of Proof (ABC), Ghosts of Girlfriends Past, The Makeover (ABC), Clear History (HBO), and Brotherhood (Showtime), among others.
 He s also a filmmaker (The Commitment, about an interracial gay couple adopting a newborn baby, and Descendants of the Past, Ancestors of the Future).
 His films have garnered accolades from the NYC Downtown Short Film Festival and the Asians on Film Festival.
 In 2016, Albert played the Son in The Opposite of a Fairy Tale, written and produced by fellow actor Jennifer Betit Yen, who he met in Boston where they both acted in the feature Film "Interrogation" (a Boston International Film Festival Official Selection).
 Albert is currently developing a feature-length sci-fi drama, Incarnations, in which a successful biologist unable to come to terms with the death of his four-year-old son makes a startling discovery about the afterlife.

-Special thanks to HBO, Mosaic, Time Warner, and APEX!
+Special thanks to HBO, Mosaic, Time Warner, Time Warner Parent Exchange, and APEX!